-The 2013 Equity Incentive Plan, or the 2013 Plan, was adopted by our board of directors on July 3, 2013 and amended and restated on February 23, 2021.
-The 2013 Plan provided for the grant of equity-based incentive awards to our employees, directors, office holders and consultants.
-The U.S. Sub-Plan to the 2013 Plan, which is to be read as a continuation of the 2013 Plan, was adopted by our board of directors on May 10, 2015 and amended and restated on February 23, 2021.
-The U.S. Sub-Plan governed equity-based incentive awards granted to our United States employees, directors, office holders and consultants, including those who are deemed to be residents of the United States for tax purposes.
+The 2013 Equity Incentive Plan, or the 2013 Plan, was adopted by our board of directors on July 13, 2013 and amended and restated on February 23, 2021.
+The U.S. Sub-Plan to the 2013 Plan, or the U.S. Sub-Plan, was adopted by our board of directors on May 10, 2015 and amended and restated on February 23, 2021.
+The 2013 Plan and U.S. Sub-Plan provide for the grant of equity-based incentive awards to our employees, directors, office holders, and consultants in order to incentivize them to increase their efforts on behalf of us and to promote the success of our business.

-We no longer grant any awards under our 2013 Plan as it was superseded by the 2021 Share Incentive Plan, or the 2021 Plan.
-Awards granted prior to the adoption of the 2021 Plan remain outstanding and are governed by the 2013 Plan.

-The 2021 Plan was adopted in connection with our IPO on July 15, 2021.
-The 2021 Plan provides for the grant of equity-based incentive awards to our employees, directors, office holders, service providers and consultants.
-The maximum number of Class A ordinary shares available for issuance under the 2021 Plan is equal to the sum of (i) 13,951,037 Class A ordinary shares, (ii) any shares subject to awards under the 2013 Plan which have expired, or were cancelled, terminated, forfeited or settled in cash in lieu of issuance of shares or became unexercisable without having been fully exercised and (iii) an annual increase on the first day of each year beginning in 2022 and on January 1st of each calendar year thereafter during the term of the 2021 Plan, equal to the lesser of (A) 5% of the outstanding Class A ordinary shares of the Company on the last day of the immediately preceding calendar year (calculated on a fully diluted, as converted basis); and (B) such amount as determined by our board of directors if so determined prior to January 1 of a calendar year, provided that no more than 13,951,037 Class A ordinary shares may be issued upon the exercise of incentive share options.
+Immediately prior to the completion of the IPO, we adopted the 2021 Share Incentive Plan, or the 2021 Plan.
+Following the effectiveness of the 2021 Plan, we no longer grant any awards under the 2013 Plan, though previously granted share-based awards under the 2013 Plan remain outstanding and governed by the 2013 Plan.
+The 2021 Plan provides for the grant of stock options (including incentive stock options and non-qualified stock options), Class A ordinary shares, restricted shares, RSUs, stock appreciation rights and other share-based awards.
+The maximum number of Class A ordinary shares available for issuance under the 2021 Plan is equal to the sum of (i) 13,951,037 Class A ordinary shares, (ii) any shares subject to awards under the 2013 Plan which have expired, or were cancelled, terminated, forfeited or settled in cash in lieu of issuance of shares or became unexercisable without having been exercised and (iii) an annual increase on the first day of each year beginning in 2022 and on January 1st of each calendar year thereafter during the term of the 2021 Plan, equal to the lesser of (A) 5% of the outstanding Class A ordinary shares of the Company on the last day of the immediately preceding calendar year, on a fully diluted, as converted basis; and (B) such amount as determined by our board of directors if so determined prior to January 1 of a calendar year, provided that no more than 13,951,037 Class A ordinary shares may be issued upon the exercise of incentive share options.